-A comprehensive improvement program should be implemented to make the Crescent Street underpass safe, visually appealing
+A comprehensive improvement program should be implemented to make the Crescent Street underpass safe, visually appealing and attractive as a pedestrian and bicycle route.
+Crescent Street should be widened to two travel lanes north of the I-95 overpass.

 West Avenue Highway Overpass Barrier/Gateways